Who Is David Attenborough?

-The success of Life on Earth made David Attenborough a household name and, in the decades that followed, allowed him to write, produce and host countless other series, including The Trials of Life (1990), which focused on animal development and behavior; The Private Life of Plants (1995), which used time-lapse photography to explore the botanical world; Attenborough in Paradise (1996), about his personal-favorite animals, birds of paradise; and the 10-part series The Life of Birds (1998), for which he won a Peabody Award.
+The success of Life on Earth made Attenborough a household name and, in the decades that followed, allowed him to write, produce and host countless other series, including The Trials of Life (1990), which focused on animal development and behavior; The Private Life of Plants (1995), which used time-lapse photography to explore the botanical world; Attenborough in Paradise (1996), about his personal-favorite animals, birds of paradise; and the 10-part series The Life of Birds (1998), for which he won a Peabody Award.
 He has also narrated numerous other programs, including the BBC’s Wildlife on One, which ran for 250 episodes from 1977 to 2005, and the 2006 series Planet Earth, the biggest wildlife documentary ever made and the first show to air in HD on the BBC.

 Preserving Our Ecology

 The advancement of his age has done little to slow the intrepid Attenborough, who into his 80s has continued both his globetrotting and his prolific output.
-Completing his Life trilogy, 2008 saw the airing of his series Life in Cold Blood, an examination of reptiles, and in 2012 he began a series of programs filmed in 3-D for the Sky television network.
+Completing his Life trilogy, 2008 saw the airing of his series Life in Cold Blood, an examination of reptiles, and in 2012, he began a series of programs filmed in 3-D for the Sky television network.
 Attenborough’s lifelong commitment to the natural world has also led him toward ecological activism both on the air and offscreen.
 He wrote and produced the environmentally themed State of the Planet (2000) and Saving Planet Earth (2007).
-He is a patron of the organizations Population Matters, which examines the impact of human populations growth on the natural world, and the World Land Trust, which buys rainforests around the globe with the aim of preserving their wildlife.
+He is a patron of the organizations Population Matters, which examines the impact of human population growth on the natural world, and the World Land Trust, which buys rainforests around the globe with the aim of preserving their wildlife.

-During his lifetime of achievement, David Attenborough has received myriad honors.
-He was knighted in 1985, received the Order of Merit from Queen Elizabeth in 2002 and holds at least 31 honorary degrees from British universities, including Oxford and Cambridge.
-He published his biography, Life on Air, in 2002, and in 2012 was the subject of the BBC documentary Attenborough: 60 Years in the Wild.
-In 2014 a poll revealed that he was considered to be the most trustworthy public figure in Britain.
-Attenborough is also the most traveled person in recorded human history, and is the oldest person to have ever visited the North Pole.
+During his lifetime of achievement, Attenborough has received myriad honors.
+He was knighted in 1985, received the Order of Merit from Queen Elizabeth II in 2002 and holds at least 31 honorary degrees from British universities, including Oxford and Cambridge.
+He published his biography, Life on Air, in 2002, and in 2012, was the subject of the BBC documentary Attenborough: 60 Years in the Wild.
+In 2014, a poll revealed that he was considered to be the most trustworthy public figure in Britain.
+Attenborough is also the most traveled person in recorded human history and is the oldest person to have ever visited the North Pole.
 But in perhaps the most fitting tribute of all, several species of plants, insects and birds have been graced with Attenborough’s name, ensuring that it will live alongside the many creatures that he has spent his life celebrating and protecting.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!